andrewklau/hardware_control_docker/README.md

 ![Overview](/public/images/overview.png "Overview")

-This project provides a working concept on how we can use Docker to remotely execute jobs on machinery (primarily electronic machinery) securely.
+This project provides a working proof-of-concept on how we can use Docker to remotely execute untrusted code jobs on machinery (primarily electronic machinery) securely.

 Major motives: